OSGeo/PROJ/docs/source/usage/environmentvars.rst

     .. versionadded:: 8.1.0

-    To set the path to one or several auxiliary SQLite3 databases of structure identical to the main ``proj.db`` database and that can contain additional object (CRS, transformation, ...) definitions.
+    To set the path to one or several auxiliary SQLite3 databases of structure identical to the main :file:`proj.db` database and that can contain additional object (CRS, transformation, ...) definitions.
 If several paths are provided, they must be separated by the colon (:) character on Unix, and on Windows, by the semi-colon (;) character.